Edited by: Keri Stooksbury

 Korean Air is one of the only remaining airlines on which you can book SkyTeam first class using awards.
 There are additional restrictions that you must follow pertaining to both award travel and searches.

-It used to be easy to rack up Korean Air miles by transferring from Chase Ultimate Rewards, though that transfer capability has since been removed.
+It used to be easy to rack up Korean Air miles because they were a Chase airline travel partner, though that transfer capability has since been removed.
 The only way you’ll be able to transfer points to Korean Air is via Marriott.

 Hot Tip: If you want Korean Air miles, check out our in-depth guide on the best ways to earn lots of Korean Air SKYPASS miles.